mhwombat/nix-for-numbskulls/Haskell/ss-haskell-dev.md

 unnecessary.
 The more technologies are involved in the process, the more complicated it is to diagnose any problems that occur.
-*Even if I eventually decide to introduce some of these tools, I wanted to get more comfortable with Nix first.*
+*Even if I eventually decide to introduce some of these tools to my workflow, I wanted to get more comfortable with Nix first.*

 ## The basic workflow